Lane Procedure for Brochures

 Marketing has quality images of Main Campus, Lane students and programs, and stock photography that are available for use by other departments.
 If using a photograph, it should be of good technical quality and show subjects and Lane in a positive light.
 For brochures, it is best to use photographs that are strikingly simple, clean and uncluttered.
 Students must sign a photo release form before their recognizable image or testimonial statement can be used to market Lane.
 To access downloadable Lane photographs and release forms, visit our Photography and Video page.

-Marketing and Publications has developed radio spots for Career and Technical, as well as general recruitment.
-Below is a link to our CT radio spots and our most recent Summer Recruitment radio spot.
+Marketing and Publications has developed radio spots for School of Professional and Technical Careers, as well as general recruitment.
+Below is a link to our School of Professional and Technical Careers radio spots and our most recent Summer Recruitment radio spot.

 - Radio example #1